Radew-lab-pixel/holbertonschool-shell/io_redirections_and_filters/README.md

 Display the number of lines that contain the pattern “bin” in the file /etc/passwd( grep -c "bin" /etc/passwd instead of    grep -w "bin" /etc/passwd | wc -l)
-Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd(  grep -A 3 /etc/passwd Display all the lines in the file /etc/passwd that do not contain the pattern “bin�] ( grep -v "bin" /etc/passwd  )
+Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd(  grep -A 3 /etc/passwd Display all the lines in the file /etc/passwd that do not contain the pattern “bin�] ( grep -v "bin" /etc/passwd  ) Display all lines of the file /etc/ssh/sshd_config starting with a letter including capital letter . ( grep -i "[A-Z]" /etc/ssh/sshd_config )